Tired of ads?

 What is the mitotic spindle?
-The spindle itself comprises microtubules, which are organized in animal cells by special structures in the cell called centrosomes.
-When its time for the cell to divide, the two centrosomes in the cell move around the nucleus such that they are on opposite sides.
-Only one centrosome makes it into each daughter cell at the end of cell division; the cell needs to create a new centrosome each cell cycle.
+The spindle itself comprises microtubules, which are organized in animal cells by special structures called centrosomes.
+When it's time for the cell to divide, the two centrosomes in the cell move around the nucleus such that they are on opposite sides.
+Only one centrosome makes it into each daughter cell at the end of cell division, so the cell needs to create a new centrosome each cell cycle.
 In meiosis, a similar spindle forms during each meiotic division to orchestrate the movement of the chromosomes.

-In prophase, the first stage of mitosis, the DNA compacts into tight compact rod-like structures that, like the pasta spirals, is much easier to separate.
-The sister chromatids are held tightly together, especially at their centers, called the centromere, in a structure that we know resembles an X. The nuclear envelope also begins to break down, which allows the microtubules to begin to interact with the chromosomes.
+During prophase, the first stage of mitosis, the DNA tightly compacts into rod-like structures that, similar to those pasta spirals, are much easier to separate.
+The sister chromatids are held tightly together—especially at their centers, a region called the centromere—in a structure that we know resembles an X. The nuclear envelope also begins to break down, which allows the microtubules to begin to interact with the chromosomes.
 The breakdown of the nuclear envelope is considered the starting point of the next stage of mitosis, prometaphase.

 The mitotic spindle then begins to pull the sister chromatids to opposite poles, a part of the cell cycle called anaphase.

-Finally in telophase the chromosomes are at the opposite poles.
-The chromosomes begin to unwind (decondense) and return to their elongated forms and the nuclear envelope reforms around the two individual chromosome groups.
-Finally cytokinesis results in the physical pinching off of the cell into two separate daughter cells.
+Now in telophase, the chromosomes are at the opposite poles.
+The chromosomes begin to unwind (decondense) and return to their elongated forms, and the nuclear envelope reforms around the two individual chromosome groups.
+Finally, cytokinesis results in the physical pinching off of the cell into two separate daughter cells.

-The cell then progresses into meiotic metaphase I, when the homologous chromosomes align in their pairs in the center of the cell.
+The cell then progresses into meiotic metaphase I, when the homologous chromosomes align in their pairs at the center of the cell.

 Then in anaphase II, the sister chromatids are pulled to the opposite sides of the cell.
-Finally in telophase II, the spindle dissembles and the nuclear envelope reassembles.
-The result is a total of 4 haploid cells with half the amount of DNA of the original diploid cell.
+Finally in telophase II, the spindle dissembles, and the nuclear envelope reassembles.
+The result is a total of four haploid cells with half the amount of DNA of the original diploid cell.

-We have broken mitosis and meiosis down into their individual stages, so to recap, let's look at them again in all their glory:
+We have broken mitosis and meiosis down into their individual stages.
+In the next two sections, we'll recap and look at each process again in all its glory.

-- Meiosis I can take a long time.
-In human females for example, meiosis I begins in the egg around birth but then stops until puberty, meaning it may not complete this stage for decades.
-In fact, if the egg produced doesn't get fertilized, it never actually finishes meiosis II, either…
+Meiosis I can take a long time.
+In human females, for example, meiosis I begins in the egg around birth but doesn't stop until puberty, meaning it may not complete this stage for decades.
+In fact, if the egg produced doesn't get fertilized, it never finishes meiosis II either.

-- An old fashioned pregnancy test: The urine of a woman was injected into the African clawed toad, Xenopus laevis.
-If the woman was pregnant, the hormones in her urine would cause the frog to jumpstart meiosis and produce eggs within 24 hours.
-Nowadays, we use monoclonal antibodies to those same hormones in urine dipsticks.
-Not only is this test much more accurate, it also means no more odd injections for the poor toads.
+Here's an old-fashioned pregnancy test: inject a woman's urine into an African clawed frog, Xenopus laevis.
+If the woman is pregnant, the hormones in her urine will cause the frog to jump-start meiosis and produce eggs within 24 hours.
+Nowadays, we add those same hormones to monoclonal antibodies in urine dipsticks.
+Not only is this test much more accurate, it also means no more injections for the poor frogs.